Panic Disorder Medication

 Mirtazapine (Remeron, Remeron SolTab)

-Sedating antidepressants, such as Remeron are usually prescribed for use only at night before bed to help improve sleep, but they should include a warning for the patient not to operate a motor vehicle or machinery if he or she is feeling sedated or directly after the dose.
+Sedating antidepressants such as mirtazapine are usually prescribed for use only at night before bed to help improve sleep, but they should include a warning for patients not to operate a motor vehicle or machinery if they are feeling sedated or directly after the dose.

 Previous